Chef Naoki Shares His KnivesSeptember 15, 2019

-Chef Naoki shared with us the different types of Sushi knives, their names, what they’re used for and what he prefers to work with.
+Precise knife techniques are the heart of Japanese cuisine and fundamental in the art of sushi making.
+Chef Naoki shared with us his collection of knives, their uses and his favorite ones to work with.
 There are over 20 different knives used to prepare sushi, ranging from vegetable knives to butchering blades.
-Chef Naoki highlighted a few that every Sushi Chef should have: a Gyutou, Deba, Yanagi, and Usaba.
+Chef Naoki highlighted a few that every sushi chef should have in their repertoire; Gyutou, Deba, Yanagi, and Usaba.

 Gyutou | Chef’s Knife